Bakken Software Services

 MV.POS will equal 2

-We now know that the 1st occurrence of the area code to be changed exists as the 2nd multi-valued field in attribute 6 of the
+We now know that the 1st occurrence of the area code to be changed exists as the 2nd multi-valued field in attribute 6 of the customer record, and would need to now make the necessary change.

 As this is a multi-valued field and more than one value might fit the condition under which the area code will need to be changed, we most likely would include this code within some type of loop in order to insure that all the telephone numbers needing to be updated, are indeed updated.